igrafx/KNIME-Mining-connector/howto.md

 # How to use the extension

-This document encompasses the installation and basic uses of the **iGrafx KNIME Mining Connector**.
+This document encompasses the installation and basic uses of the **iGrafx KNIME Mining Extension**.

 The **iGrafx KNIME Mining Extension** is an open-source application seamlessly integrated with Knime to effortlessly transmit data to the iGrafx Mining Platform.